AdwitM/ERC20-PriceTracker-DiscordBot/README.md

 ## 🪙 **ERC20 Token Price Tracker Discord Bot**

 This is a simple implementation of a discord bot which tracks the price of ERC20 tokens.
 The bot changes its name after a set amount of duration to the price of the token.
 It uses the [Dex Screener API](https://docs.dexscreener.com/api/reference) to get the price of the tokens.
+The bot is written in Python and uses the [Discord.py](https://discordpy.readthedocs.io/en/stable/) library.

 &nbsp;